leekelleher/umbraco-contentment/.github/README.md

 - **Data List**
   - When using the Umbraco Content data source with an XPath query, inside a Nested Content editor, it will not be able to identify the contextual containing node ID. e.g. your XPath query will not work.
 [See #30 for details.](https://github.com/leekelleher/umbraco-contentment/issues/30)
+  - When using the Umbraco Content data source with an XPath query that contains a `$` prefix parameter, the preview will not display the items.
+[See #120 for details.](https://github.com/leekelleher/umbraco-contentment/issues/120)

 ### Documentation